Kong/kongponents/docs/components/tabs.md

 </script>
 ```

+### anchorTabindex

+This prop allows setting a custom `tabindex` for the tab anchor element.
+It’s useful when passing a custom interactive element, like a link, through the [`anchor` slot](#anchor-panel), ensuring that only the slotted element is focusable by resetting the default anchor `tabindex`.
+Default value is `0`.

 #### Dynamic RouterView

 Here's an example (code only) of utilizing a dynamic `router-view` component within the host app: